Subject Matter Experts

 After a successful career as a principal consultant to small businesses, Mitchell accepted a position in labor relations at the Washington Metropolitan Area Transit Authority (WMATA).
 After being promoted three times, she concluded her nearly 12-year career at Metro as a senior labor relations officer.
 There she performed a wide array of duties including negotiating collective bargaining agreements as well as litigating highly complex final and binding contract interpretation and disciplinary cases before tri-partite arbitration boards as first chair.

-At NECA, Mitchell works closely with Executive Director Andrew Porter to improve employee communications, build relationships with NECA members and IBEW leadership as well as participates in trust funds operations and more.
+At NECA, Mitchell works to improve employee communications, build relationships with NECA members and IBEW leadership as well as participates in trust funds operations and more.

 Mitchell earned her law degree in Employment and Labor Law from Howard University School of Law in Washington, D.C. and an undergraduate degree in Education and Industrial Psychology from the State University of New York–New Paltz.
 She is a certified Human Resources Professional having earned the designation of SPHR from the Society of Human Resource Management and is a Certified Public Manager through the Metropolitan Council of Governments Executive Leadership Program at George Washington University.
 Mitchell is also a certified EEO investigator.